nelsonmestevao/dotfiles/nvim/base.md

 Usually, VIM creates `.swp` files that you are currently editing.
-They are in my `.gitignore_global` but I still prefer if it doesn't create these files since I commit a log and often.
+They are in my `.gitignore_global` but I still prefer if it doesn't create these files since I commit a lot and often.

 ```vim
 set nobackup